tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 The words "STRING" and "INTEGER" are "data types".
 STRING means "the contents should be characters, the length is indefinite, the equivalent NoSQL type is 'string''".
 INTEGER means "the contents should be numbers without decimal points, the equivalent NoSQL type is 'integer'".
-Tarantool supports other data types but our example table has data types from the two main groups, namely, data types for numbers and data types for strings.
+Tarantool supports other data types but this section's example table has data types from the two main groups, namely, data types for numbers and data types for strings.

 The final clause, PRIMARY KEY (name), means that the name column is the main column used to identify the row.